-This easy homemade and mayonnaise-free honey mustard dressing is mouth-watering and perfect for tossing with salad or used as a dipping sauce.
-Jump to the Easy Homemade Honey Mustard Dressing Recipe or read on to see our tips for making it.
+This easy homemade and mayonnaise-free honey mustard dressing is mouth-watering and perfect for tossing with salad or as a dipping sauce.

-This creamy honey mustard dressing is incredibly simple to make and you probably already have everything you need to make it in your kitchen.
+This honey mustard dressing is incredibly simple to make, and you probably already have everything you need to make it in your kitchen.

-This better-than-storebought dressing uses real healthy ingredients so you can feel good about what you are eating.
+This better-than-storebought dressing uses real healthy ingredients to feel good about what you are eating.
 Here’s what you will need:

-- Mustard plays a major role.
+- Mustard plays a significant role.
 We prefer to use creamy Dijon mustard for this, but whole grain or even regular yellow mustard will work in its place.
 We combine Dijon and yellow mustard to make our creamy honey mustard dipping sauce.

 - Honey balances the tanginess of the mustard.
 We love using local raw honey.